 NJPCA attends university/college job fairs across the state to educate students and professionals about the various careers that are available at a Community Health Center.
 Over the course of the program, NJPCA has engaged with hundreds of potential applicants to discuss the skills and education required to apply for positions.
-With continued outreach to college campuses, NJPCA’s goal is to increase awareness of FQHCs and inspire students to develop their career at an FQHC.
+With continued outreach to college campuses, NJPCA’s goal is to increase awareness of FQHCs and inspire students to develop their careers at an FQHC.

 COVID-19 Workforce Resources

 COVID-19 has created challenges in the Workforce in Health Centers.
-NJPCA aims to provide resources to help Health Centers with recruitment and retention, staffing, and access to helpful and relevant information, trainings, and webinars.
+NJPCA aims to provide resources to help Health Centers with recruitment and retention, staffing, and access to helpful and relevant information, training, and webinars.

 The Federal Tort Claims Act (FTCA) Health Center Volunteer Health Professionals (VHP) Program

 Through the enactment of Section 9025 of the 21st Century Cures Act (Pub.
 L. 114-255), subsection 224(q) was added to the Public Health Service Act (42 U.S.C. § 233(q)), extending liability protections for the performance of medical, surgical, dental, and related functions to Volunteer Health Professionals (VHPs) at health centers that have also been deemed as employees of the Public Health Service (PHS).
 Through this process, VHPs of deemed health centers may receive deemed Public Health Service employment status, with associated Federal Tort Claims Act (FTCA) coverage.

 To learn more about the FTCA Health Center Volunteer Health Professionals Program, read FQHCs, and learn about the application process, please visit https://bphc.hrsa.gov

 Several resources exist to assist Federally Qualified Health Centers with recruitment and retention efforts.